What is Google Chrome Helper and how to disable it?

 - Close all Chrome windows (but do not quit the program)

-- Open on the Chrome menu and select “Preferences”
+- Open on the Chrome menu and go to

-- Click “Unsandboxed plugin access” and make sure it’s set to “Ask when a site wants to use a plugin to access your computer”
+- In the section "Additional permissions," select “Unsandboxed plugin access” and make sure it’s set to “Ask when a site wants to use a plugin to access your computer”

 - In the site settings menu, click “Flash” and make sure it’s set to “Block sites from running flash”